-Indiana University Health Arnett Hospital, consisting of a full-service acute care hospital and a multispecialty clinic, faced poor statistics because the number of no-show patients (those who don’t show up for their scheduled appointments) rose dramatically to 30%.
-This was primarily connected to the fact that clinic schedules were driven by individual preferences of the medical staff, which led to increased variations in scheduling rules.
+Indiana University Health Arnett Hospital, a full-service acute care hospital and a multispecialty clinic, faced poor statistics because the number of no-show patients (those who don’t show up for their scheduled appointments) rose dramatically to 30%.
+This was primarily because clinic schedules were driven by the individual preferences of the medical staff, which led to increased variations in scheduling rules.
 To eliminate the problem, the client wanted to develop a scheduling methodology that would benefit the clinic, doctors, and patients.
-The contractors from Texas A&M University were asked to make a predictive scheduling system to optimize doctors’ schedules and decrease the amount of no-shows.
-They also aimed for:
+Contractors from Texas A&M University were asked to make a predictive scheduling system to optimize doctors’ schedules and decrease the number of no-shows.
+They also aimed to:

 - Number of appointment requests per hour the clinic can have at each day stage.

-- Doctors’ working schedule included time of availability and number of patients they were able to help per day.
-It was also possible to limit the amount of sick and new patients a doctor could see each day.
+- Doctors’ working schedule including time of availability and number of patients they were able to help per day.
+It was also possible to limit the number of sick and new patients a doctor could see each day.

-- When they arrived at the clinic on the day of the appointment, the model calculated the no-show rate based on probability specified by the input data.
+- When they need to arrive at the clinic on the day of the appointment, the model calculates the no-show rate based on probability specified by the input data.

-- Patients were seen by doctors or nurses, and after that they left the hospital.
+- If the patients come, they are seen by doctors or nurses, and after that they leave the hospital.